MoniMurray/bookworms-et-al/README.md

 To fix my footer to the bottom of every page, regardless of body content size, I used [flex](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14) as outlined on this article.

+The [PyLessons](https://pylessons.com/django-subscribe) article about Newsletter subscriptions helped me to lay out the model for my own custom newsletter subscription in this project.

 All wireframes, ERD and screenshots are my own creation.
 This Readme is based on the extensive Readme.md file I created for my PP4, [The Shopping List](https://github.com/MoniMurray/shopping-list)